pforret/blog.splashing/_topic/city/suva.md

 ---
 # Suva

-Suva  is the capital of Fiji, and its largest metropolitan city.
-It is located on the southeast coast of the island of Viti Levu, in Rewa Province, Central Division.

-In 1877, it was decided to make Suva the capital of Fiji.
+Suva  is the capital and largest city of Fiji.
+It is the home of the country's largest metropolitan area and serves as its major port.
+The city is located on the southeast coast of the island of Viti Levu, in Rewa Province, Central  Division.
+In 1877, the capital of Fiji was moved to Suva from Levuka, the main European colonial settlement  at the time, due to its restrictive geography and environs.
-At that time, the colony was being administered from what had been the main European settlement:
-Levuka, on the Fijian island of Ovalau, in Lomaiviti Province.
-But the geography of Luvuka and its environs had proven too restrictive.

 ## Unsplash photos